 At the top of the Pyramid of the Sun, outside of Mexico City.

-I love this picture that my husband Michael took of me after climbing 248 steps to the top of the Pyramid of the Sun.
-I had just gone through a partial knee replacement for one knee, so for me it was an amazing accomplishment, something I couldn’t have done four months earlier.
+I love this picture my husband Michael took of me after climbing 248 steps to the top of the Pyramid of the Sun.
+Four months earlier, I had gone through a partial knee replacement for one knee, so for me it was an amazing accomplishment.

-Writing requires this kind of exertion, the ability not to give in when we’ve received yet another rejection.
+Writing requires this kind of exertion, the ability to resist giving in when we’ve received yet another rejection.
 Some people call this perseverance.
 But is that what it takes to keep writing in the face of adversity, rejection, and lack of recognition?
 The word sounds so duty bound, so driven.
-To me, a better word is discipline because at the root is disciple, though there are many lovely variations on this word that I actually prefer: student, follower, learner, devotee.
+To me, a better word is discipline.
+At its root is disciple, though there are many lovely variations on this word that I actually prefer: student, follower, learner, devotee.

 A former Marin Poetry Center board member and Chair, I’ve served on other Marin non-profit boards.
 My poetry, critical and personal essays, articles, travel pieces, and short fiction have appeared in numerous U.S. and Canadian publications.
-I’ve also written three novels and three poetry collections.
-Dream journalling, gardening, and dabbling in the visual arts (sculpting and painting) feed my imagination.
+I’ve also written novels.
+Dream journalling, gardening, and dabbling in the visual arts (painting and collage) feed my imagination.

 I’m including here samples from my novels and short fiction, as well as the articles/reviews and poetry that are available online.
 They do not represent everything I’ve published.
-Please see Resume for Lily Iona MacKenzie for a more complete list of publications.
+Please see my page LIST OF LILY’S PUBLICATIONS for a complete overview.